 A look at the 360 VR LiquiMoly hot lap with John Bowe around Bathurst at the Bathurst 12 Hour in the Safe-T-Stop Lamborghini.

 The Chaos Game is a gamified cybersecurity experience, based on the continuous challenges and threats faced in defending a typical corporate computer network.
 Players are handed a suite of tools, and asked to defend their network from a variety of threats - with an ever-increasing difficulty curve.
-As well as this Defense mode, The Chaos Game also includes an Attack mode - giving players a separate set of tools and asking them to attempt to compromise the network in question.

 Many people tried out the Virtual Hot Lap experience at the Liqui-Moly Technical Training Night.
 Participants sat in the actual car next to virtual driver Josh Muggleton as he piloted the car on what ended up being a very eventful lap at World Time Attack 2017.
 Sitting in the same car that set that lap, Volksmuller's race prepped Golf GTI, added a new level of immersion.

 We at Page 2 were thrilled when RaboDirect (Rabobank) chose us to develop their first mainstream Augmented Reality app here in Australia.
 Rabo have a history of thinking outside the box, and the fact that they are a food and agri bank with a powerful and far reaching message when it comes to food supply, wastage and sustainability meant we actually felt good doing the job.

 Working closely with Rabo, Page 2 developed the script and storyboard, and then progressed onto 3D modelling and animation.
 The result was a fun, engaging and interactive story that plays out on the table right in front of you using a bank note (AU, NZ, Euro) or campaign flyer for tracking.